cfpb/api/hmda/index.md

 - It helps show whether lenders are serving the housing needs of their communities;
 - It gives public officials insight that helps them make informed decisions about policies; and
 - It sheds light on lending patterns that could be discriminatory

-The CFPB provides every year of the Loan Application Register (LAR) data since 2007.
-That adds up to about 15 to 20 million records every year, and we think that you could build something really cool with it.

 ##### Get started
 We built the API to be as self-documenting as possible, but if you find yourself overwhelmed, we organized this site into four major areas.